-Graham is one of New Zealand’s most versatile outdoor performers.
+Graham is one of New Zealand’s most versatile outdoor professionals.
 With over thirty years professional outdoor experience and qualifications to the highest levels he continues to share his passion for adventure, leadership and the outdoors with clients and students around the world.

 A former national representative in whitewater slalom racing he has climbed, paddled and adventured in many countries and pioneered new rock routes, ascents in the mountains and descents of rivers in NZ.
 Graham was the Chief Instructor at the Sir Edmund Hillary Outdoor Pursuits Centre for five years.
-He has been a free-lance photographer since 1998.

 (+) click on thumbnail for larger image